 The narrative in the “Indian Women Moving Camp”, began to unfold for me quickly, and I began to identify with its messages.
 I too had to travel away from my home and family and come to Canada in search of better times.

 I moved many times just as the Plains Indians would have done.
-Their environment, food sources, and the demands of the White settlers, determined where they would live.
+Their environment, food sources, and the demands of the white settlers, determined where they would live.
 Nature around them, such as the bullrushes, seemed just as stressed as the horses and the people.

 The characters in the painting stopped for a well needed drink from the small pond, which seems to be the focal point of the painting since Russell situated the water in the centre of the picture.

 Russell was determined to tell the story of the Native American Indians because life in the “Old West” meant so much to him.
-Here is his picture, below.

 Russell made the woman in his composition the most important character.
 I felt that she represented power, determination, and resourcefulness.